-The granite cliffs along the East side of the East Carson River beyond "Shark Fin" from the Pacific Crest Trail
+Granite cliffs composing the East flank of the East Carson River's awesome canyon beyond Southern "Shark Fin" from the Pacific Crest Trail

 Current Weather Conditions